‘Stunned, shocked, miserable’: Sachin Tendulkar leads tributes as legendary Shane Warne dies at 52

 Warne was credited with reviving the art of leg-spin.
 A maverick on the cricket field, Warne inspired countless cricketers around the world to try their hand at it.
 During a brilliant 15-year career he took 708 Test wickets – a tally surpassed only by Sri Lanka off-spinner Muttiah Muralitharan, who took 800.

-After the news of his death, the sporting world mourned the loss of the cricketer.
+Often dubbed ‘the greatest spin wizard’ to have graced the game, a saddened sporting world mourned the loss of the legendary cricketer.